chazzka/clanekforest/clanek.md

 Consider now the same area Px of three datapoints as in the previous example.
+The Px area gets assigned the depth of 5, which is lower than the adjoining areas.
+This is crucial distinction which makes the novelty detection possible.
 Figure X shows, that after three runs, as opposed to the previous Outlier detection example, where the Px area was assigned regular, it is assigned novelty now.
-The Px area gets assigned the depth of 5, which is lower than the adjoining areas.
-This is crucial disti
-Obrazek x ukazuje, stále máme tři runy, že  narozdíl od ukázky nahoře s outlierem, kde prostě body byly blízko hranice s 8.94 depth tak jsou taky regulary, tady se nám body usadili do oblasti s depth = 5, zatímco ostatni kolem jsou 9.05, 6.54 (po dopočítání path_lenght, tak jak bylo vysvětleno výše)

-- [ ] TODO: toto se smaze
-Figure X shows, that after three runs (max_depth = 3) the regular datapoints had been isolated by being fitted in the regions of greater depth.
-Although $P_a$ has the same depth as the regular observations, later will be shown that the final novelty score will differ.

 ![](https://raw.githubusercontent.com/chazzka/clanekforest/master/clanek_figures/example1_gnu.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
 Squares being points fed after the learning.